tokuhirom/dbinspector.java/README.md

 ## Plans

-Thre is no future plan.
+There is no future plan.

 ## LICENSE